angular/components/guides/customizing-component-styles.md

 ##### Selector specificity

 Each CSS declaration has a level of *specificity* based on the type and number of selectors used.
-More specific styles will take precedence of less specific styles.
+More specific styles will take precedence over less specific styles.
 Angular Material uses the least specific selectors possible for its components in order to make it easy to override them.
 You can read more about specificity and how it is calculated on the [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity).

 ##### Component location

 Some Angular Material components, specifically overlay-based ones like MdDialog, MdSnakcbar, etc., do not exist as children of your component.
-Often they are injected elswhere in the DOM.
+Often they are injected elsewhere in the DOM.
 This is important to keep in mind, since even using high specificity and shadow-piercing selectors will not target elements that are not direct children of your component.
 Global styles are recommended for targeting such components.